This is the best vegan sour cream I’ve ever had. For real.

 Close it up with a lid.
 Lactic fermentation works best without oxygen, so your lid should be tight.

-Put the Mason jar of cashew cream in your oven with the door closed and the oven light on for 6-8 hours.
+Put the Mason jar of cashew cream in your oven with the door closed and the oven light on for about 10 hours.
 I usually leave the jar in the oven overnight.

 Leaving the light on in your oven keeps it warm enough in there for all the culturing magic to happen.
 You don’t need any special equipment or thermometers.
 Just your little oven light will make a happy, warm place for the probiotics to do their thing.